cooljith91112/vacaroxa_hellspuppy/README.md

   graphics for your app, or use your preferred method.
 Everything in the `drawable` and various `mipmap-*` folders should be replaced with your resources.

+* Update your `app/src/main/AndroidManifest.xml` , check if `android:name` of both your application and
+  the your MainActivity to your `STUDIONAME.GAMENAME` instead of `vacaroxa.hellspuppy`.
+If you have my game installed and don't do this, it will launch Hell's Puppy instead of your game!

-* Build your expansion file (see instructions below).
+* Build your `.obb` expansion file (see instructions below).

 ## APK Expansion File